How To Use A Pen Name When You Self-Publish Your Book

 You can use a photo of yourself, as many authors choose to do.
 But if you would prefer more anonymity, you will need to be creative.

 One possibility is to create a cartoon image.
-There are plenty of sites online now that offer this service.
+Plenty of sites online now offer this service.
 Another option is to check free stock photo sites.

 Many of them offer free vector graphics that you could use as your author image.

 Whichever method you choose, make sure you create a few different sizes.
-Then you will have an image size on file to suit most applications.
+Then, you will have an image size on file that suits most applications.

 Summary